.

 block.noun,.plural.blocks

-a solid piece of a hard substance, such as wood, having one or more flat sides; in printing, a large amount of text; a stand from which articles are displayed and sold at an auction (many priceless antiques went on the block); a mold or form on which an item is shaped or displayed (a hat block); an engine block; a usually rectangular section of a city or town bounded on each side by consecutive streets. b.
-A segment of a street bounded by consecutive cross streets and including its buildings and inhabitants; a large building divided into separate units, such as apartments (an apartment block); the act of obstructing; something that obstructs; an obstacle; in sports, an act of bodily obstruction, as of a player or ball; a blockhead (he seems like he's a blockhead at times, as when he is so stubborn)
+a solid piece of a hard substance, such as wood, having one or more flat sides; in printing, a large amount of text; a stand from which articles are displayed and sold at an auction (many priceless antiques went on the block); a mold or form on which an item is shaped or displayed (a hat block); an engine block; a usually rectangular section of a city or town bounded on each side by consecutive streets; a segment of a street bounded by consecutive cross streets and including its buildings and inhabitants; a large building divided into separate units, such as apartments (an apartment block); the act of obstructing; something that obstructs; an obstacle; in sports, an act of bodily obstruction, as of a player or ball; a blockhead (he seems like he's a blockhead at times, as when he is so stubborn)

 block, blocked, blocking, blocks.verbs